Have you been injured by hernia mesh? Are you eligible to file a lawsuit for compensation? We are here to help you answer those questions.

 Things You Should Know Before Filing A Hernia Mesh Lawsuit

-It’s really important to know the manufacturer of your mesh implant.
+Identifying the manufacturer of your hernia mesh product is critical for a number of reasons.
+First and foremost is this will determine where your case may be filed.
 There are current lawsuits against companies like Ethicon and Atrium.
 Meshes from the following companies have been known to be problematic: Physiomesh (Ethicon), C-QUR (Atrium), Bard 3D-Max

-- You will need the date of your surgery.
+- Know the date of your implant surgery.

-You will need to know the date and place of your surgery, which surgeon performed the surgery, and what other medical personnel were present in the room with you.
+It is important to be able to identify the date of your surgery, the name of the surgeon that performed the surgery, and the name and address of the hospital where the surgery was performed.
+If you have any documentation from the surgery such as brochures or consent forms, this can be critical information.
 When investigating a lawsuit, there is no such thing as too much information.
 The more information you have, the better equipped you will be to address any issues concerning your potential claim.

 - Determine your eligibility.